juliendehos/supabase-miso/README.md

 This is a [Haskell](https://haskell.org) front-end library, meant for use with the JS, or Web Assembly backend with GHC.

+> [!WARNING]
+> This is a work in-progress, most things are not implemented, at all.

 ### Usage

 For local development with [miso](https://github.com/dmjio/miso) you can include [supabase](https://github.com/supabase) as a JavaScript module.